0x00Vector/Another-PNPT-study-guide/Practical Ethical Hacking/11. ActiveDirectory/README.md

 ![](../images/ad_lab.jpg)

+I recommend using this script to build the AD environment.
+This ensures that the environment will be 1:1 like in the course: [pimpmyadlab](https://github.com/Dewalt-arch/pimpmyadlab)
 ## Introduction

 * Active Directory (AD) - Directory service developed by Microsoft to manage Windows domain networks; authenticates using Kerberos tickets.